pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 the keyword <b>startxref</b> and the byte offset
 <del onMouseEnter="mouseEnter(this)" data-issue="101" data-iso="approved">in the decoded stream</del> from the beginning of the PDF file to
 the beginning of the <b>xref</b> keyword in the last cross-reference section
-<ins onMouseEnter="mouseEnter(this)" data-issue="101" data-iso="approved">or the beginning of the previous cross-reference streams
+<ins onMouseEnter="mouseEnter(this)" data-issue="101" data-iso="approved">or the beginning of the previous cross-reference stream
 (see 7.5.8, "Cross-reference streams")</ins>.
 The <b>startxref</b> line shall be
 preceded by the trailer dictionary, consisting of the keyword trailer followed by a series of key-value pairs enclosed in double angle brackets (&lt;&lt;...&gt;&gt;) (using LESS-THAN SIGNs (3Ch) and GREATER-THAN